tomek-skrond/docker-runner-api/README.md

-# docker-runner-api
+# mcmgmt-api

-This is an application that runs docker container with a Minecraft Server and lets you manage the container's state (Starting/stopping) by using a web interface.
+This is an application that runs docker container with a Minecraft Server and lets you manage the container's state (Starting/stopping/backup) by using a web API.